 I also offer a sensorimotor psychotherapeutic approach for trauma incorporating mindfulness.

-Fees start from £55.00 per session with student and senior citizen concessions
+Fees start from £55.00 per zoom session with concessions

-Face to face counselling is always preferable but I can offer telephone counselling.
+Face to face counselling is always preferable but I can ono longer offer this for the foreseeable future.